 How might the CARES Act impact your retirement accounts?
 Here’s what you need to know about tax and retirement relief in the time of the coronavirus.

-“One of the biggest provisions of the CARES Act is that there are no required minimum distributions (RMDs) for 2020,” said Dara Luber, senior manager of retirement product at TD Ameritrade.
+As a reminder, “One of the biggest provisions of the CARES Act is that there are no required minimum distributions (RMDs) for 2020,” according to Dara Luber, senior manager of retirement product at TD Ameritrade.
 “If you don’t need to take the money, you won’t have to.”

-In addition to waiving 2020 RMDs, because the law is retroactive to January 1, 2020, this also means that if you were supposed to take a 2019 RMD by now but didn’t, you can avoid the penalty.
-Plus, this waiver applies to inherited IRAs, so heirs can avoid RMDs for this year as well.
+In addition to waiving 2020 RMDs, this waiver applies to inherited IRAs, so heirs can avoid RMDs for this year as well.

 If you’re not retired yet, but the pandemic is causing economic stress, you may be able to avoid early withdrawal penalties if you need to take money from your retirement account.

 “Normally, you’d need to be at least 59 1/2 to take penalty-free withdrawals from your accounts,” said Luber.
-“However, under these rules, if you have coronavirus or if you’re impacted by it, you can take out money without paying that 10% penalty as long as you do it by December 31, 2020.”
+“However, under these rules, if you, your spouse, or a member of your family has been impacted by coronavirus, you may be able to take out money without paying that 10% penalty as long as you do it by December 31, 2020.”

 In addition to taking money out of your retirement account without the withdrawal penalties, you can spread the tax payments on that money over the course of three years.
 One of the issues with withdrawing money from a tax-deferred account is that you still need to pay taxes.
 The CARES Act allows you to spread the bill out to make it more manageable, according to Luber.
 However, she still suggested working out the details with your accountant or a tax professional before proceeding.